-Figure 24: Confidence sets for the τ -best: length of the confidence sets for p = 10.
+Figure 16: Confidence sets for the τ -best CZs: relative length for the movers design

-Table 8 shows the coverage frequencies, where coverage is computed as in the other simulations, i.e. as in Remark 3.6.
-Figure 24 shows the length (not the relative length as in the tables above) of the confidence sets, averaged over the Monte Carlo samples, for p = 10.
+Table 8 shows the coverage frequencies, where coverage is computed as in the other simulations, i.e. as in Remark 3.4.
+Figure 17 shows the length (not the relative length as in the tables above) of the confidence sets, averaged over the Monte Carlo samples, for p=10.
 Several aspects of the simulation results are similar to those above, so we focus the discussion on differences.
 First, the "naive" method does not control the coverage frequency at the desired nominal level.
 It never covers the set of τ -best populations because, by definition it only selects two populations even though, in all scenarios, there are at least three τ -best populations.